abyaadrafid/academic-kickstart/content/post/pnpnet/index.md

 ### Multi-Object Tracking

 Multi-Object tracking is a system to track multiple objects at the same time.
 It consists of a discrete data association problem and a continuous trajectory estimation problem [[4]](http://abyaadrafid.github.io/post/pnpnet/#4).
-There have been efforts to handle occulsions with hand crafted heuristics [[5]](http://abyaadrafid.github.io/post/pnpnet/#5) and single object tracking [[6]](http://abyaadrafid.github.io/post/pnpnet/#6) to handle occulsion.
-To handle the trajectory problem, some approaches also use sensor features but only use upto 3 seconds of temporal history [[7]](http://abyaadrafid.github.io/post/pnpnet/#7).
+There have been efforts to handle occlusion with hand crafted heuristics [[5]](http://abyaadrafid.github.io/post/pnpnet/#5) and single object tracking [[6]](http://abyaadrafid.github.io/post/pnpnet/#6) to handle occlusion.
+To handle the trajectory problem, some approaches also use sensor features but only use up to 3 seconds of temporal history [[7]](http://abyaadrafid.github.io/post/pnpnet/#7).

 ![image](multi-object_tracking.png)